Voigtländer Ultron 27mm f/2 X Review

 Instead, I met up with fellow Vancouver photographer, Julian Fok, on a sunny day along Commercial Drive and managed to get a few sample images with his Dura Silver X-Pro3.

-Compatibility with the X-Pro3 is good when it comes to electronic communication.
-EXIF info goes to the camera and you will see the f-stop as you change it on the lens.
+Compatibility with the X-Pro3 is good for electronic communication.
+EXIF info is sent to the camera, and you will see the f-stop change as you adjust it on the lens.
 The same goes for the X-H2.

 To make sure the Ultron 27mm f/2 X works as intended with your Fujifilm camera, check the info regarding compatibility on Voigtländer’s official site via this link: